Green Crescent Trail

 Trails

-The Green Crescent Trail is a proposed network of pedestrian and biking trails that will improve the quality of life in the greater Clemson, Central, Pendleton area of South Carolina by connecting the place we love.
+The Green Crescent Trail is a growing network of pedestrian and biking trails that improve the quality of life in the greater Clemson, Central, Pendleton area of South Carolina by connecting the place we love.

 Learn more